TheDataCubator/data_analyst_portfolio_project/README.md

 # Tableau Complete Project End-to-End(Tutorial Project)

 Welcome to the **Tableau Complete Project End-to-End** repository!<br>
-This project demonstrates comprehensive data analysis and data visualization using Tableau, from analysing requirements until building dashboards.
+This project demonstrates comprehensive guidelines on performing data analysis and data visualization using Tableau, starting from analysing requirements until building dashboards to answer  business requirements.
+In this project, you will be introduced to Tableau functions and tools while building charts and dashboards.

 ---
 ## ⚙️Data Architecture